A modular functor from state sums for finite tensor categories and their bimodules: Assigning categories to s

 \begin{Lemma} Let $\Sigma$ be a fine \defectsurface.
 Any sequence $(\DR_1,\DR_2,...\,, \DR_n)$ of fine \filldiskrep s on disks $\{\DD_i\}$ in $\Sigma$ is equivalent to a sequence $(\DR_1', ...\,, \DR_{n'}')$ of \filldiskrep s on $\{\DD_i\}$ such that, for some $1 \,{\le}\, p \,{<}\, q \,{\le}\, n'$ the \filldiskrep s $\DR_1',...\,, \DR_p'$ are replacements of creation type, $\DR_q',...\,, \DR_{n'}'$ are of annihilation type, and $\DR_{p+1}',...\,, \DR_{q-1}'$ are resolvements of vertices. \end{Lemma}

 \begin{proof} We consider iteratively common subrefinements.
-We then need to show commutativity of a diagram of the following form, in which the bottom row consists of the original sequence $(\DR_1, ...\,, \DR_n)$ (depicted for the case $n\,{=}\,4$): \be \ee (In this diagram and in the rest of the proof, to save space we abuse notation by just writing $\ZZ(\Sigma)$ in place of $\ZZ(\Sigma)(-\boti\om)$.)
+We then need to show commutativity of a diagram of the following form, in which the bottom row consists of the original sequence $(\DR_1, ...\,, \DR_n)$ (depicted for the case $n\,{=}\,4$):

+(In this diagram and in the rest of the proof, to save space we abuse notation by just writing $\ZZ(\Sigma)$ in place of $\ZZ(\Sigma)(-\boti\om)$.)
 We construct the diagram by proceeding from bottom to top.
 First, the triangle above the arrow labeled by $\varphi_{\Sigma_i,\DR_i(\Sigma_i)}$ is obtained by standard refinement replacements on $\DR_i$: The arrow from $\ZZ(\Sigma_i)$ to $\ZZ(\Sigma_{i,i+1})$ is a replacement of creation type to the common subrefinement $\Sigma_{i,i+1}$ of $\Sigma_i$ and $\Sigma_{i+1}$, while the arrow from $\ZZ(\Sigma_{i,i+1})$ to $\ZZ(\Sigma_{i+1})$ is an analogous replacement of annihilation type.
-All three arrows in the so obtained triangle are replacements inside one and the same disk, and hence the triangle commutes by Proposition \ref{Proposition:main-disk-repl}. \\[2pt] Next consider a square above two consecutive triangles.
+All three arrows in the so obtained triangle are replacements inside one and the same disk, and hence the triangle commutes by Proposition \ref{Proposition:main-disk-repl}. \\[.2em] Next consider a square above two consecutive triangles.
 It involves, besides $\Sigma_i$ and the subrefinements $\Sigma_{i-1,i}$ and $\Sigma_{i,i+1}$, the common standard subrefinement $\Sigma_{i-1,i+1}$ of $\Sigma_{i-1,i}$ and $\Sigma_{i,i+1}$.
 The arrow from $\ZZ(\Sigma_{i})$ to $\ZZ(\Sigma_{i,i+1})$ keeps the defects from $\Sigma_{i}$, and likewise the composite of the other three arrows (with the first of them to be inverted) is a sequence of \filldiskrep s from $\Sigma_{i}$ to $\Sigma_{i,i+1}$ that keeps the defects from $\Sigma_{i}$.
 Since $\Sigma_{i}$ is by assumption fine, it follows from Lemma \ref{Lemma:basic-equivalence} that the square commutes.
-For any of the squares `higher up'' in the diagram, we can likewise use the defects of the fine surface at the bottom of the square to invoke Lemma \ref{Lemma:basic-equivalence}. \\[2pt] We have thus shown that all triangles and all squares in the diagram \eqref{eq:ref-diag} commute, and hence the whole diagram commutes.
+For any of the squares `higher up'' in the diagram, we can likewise use the defects of the fine surface at the bottom of the square to invoke Lemma \ref{Lemma:basic-equivalence}. \\[.2em] We have thus shown that all triangles and all squares in the diagram \eqref{eq:ref-diag} commute, and hence the whole diagram commutes.
 Moreover, by construction the diagram is of the required type. \end{proof}

 We are now finally in a position to state

 \begin{Proposition} Let $(\Sigma;\Sigma_{\rm ref_1})$ and $(\Sigma;\Sigma_{\rm ref_2})$ be two refinements that refine the same \defectsurface\ $\Sigma$.
 Any two refinement replacements $(\DR_1',...\,,\DR_{n'}')$ and $(\DR_1'',...\,,\DR_{n''}'')$ from $\Sigma_{\rm ref_1}$ to $\Sigma_{\rm ref_2}$ are equivalent, i.e.\ they satisfy \be \varphi^{}_{ \Sigma_{\rm ref_1}, \DR_{n''}''(\cdots\, \DR_1''(\Sigma_{\rm ref_1}) \,\cdots)} = \varphi^{}_{ \Sigma_{\rm ref_1}, \DR_{n'}'(\cdots\, \DR_1'(\Sigma_{\rm ref_1}) \,\cdots)} \,. \ee \end{Proposition}